1980 Arkansas gubernatorial election: Campaign

 Schwarzlose's unexpected strong challenge in primaries and his 31 percent of the primary vote foreshadowed that Clinton could be in trouble for the upcoming general election.

-Clinton's increase in the cost of automobile registration tags was also unpopular.
+Clinton's increase in the cost of automobile registration tags had been unpopular.
 He was also hurt by President Jimmy Carter's decision to send thousands of Cuban refugees, some unruly, to a detention camp at Fort Chaffee, outside Fort Smith in Sebastian County in western Arkansas.
 (See Mariel boatlift.)

-1980 general election was marked by decisive Republican victories—the GOP won the White House, a majority in United States Senate and 34 seats in the United States House of Representatives.
+The 1980 general election was marked by decisive Republican victories—the GOP won the White House, a majority in United States Senate and 34 seats in the United States House of Representatives.
 Clinton's narrow loss was viewed as part of Reagan's coattails.

 Result

 Frank White narrowly won the election.